-Notes to Basic Financial Statements (Dollars in Thousands) For the Year Ended June 30, 2017
+Notes to Basic Financial Statements (Dollars in Thousands) For the Year Ended June 30, 2018

 During the fiscal year ended June 30, 2017, the District made contributions to the Health Insurance Benefit Plan toward the Annual Required Contribution (ARC) amounting to \$9,764 which represented 4.85% of the \$201,483 total District payroll.
-During the fiscal year ended June 30, 2016, the District made contributions toward the ARC amounting to \$9,454 to the plan which represented 4.86% of the \$194,432 total District payroll.
-As a result, the District has recorded the Net OPEB Obligation (NOO), representing the difference between the ARC and actual contributions, as presented below:
+As a result, the District has recorded the Net OPEB Obligation (NOO), representing the difference between the ARC and actual contributions, as presented below for June 30, 2017.